 With pull payments, your customer authorises your business to initiate payment collection on an agreed schedule.
 This puts your business in charge of payment collection, allowing you to set amounts, dates and frequency of collection.
 However, prior to this, the payer must provide authorisation for the funds to be debited.

 Examples of push and pull payments

-Now we understand the basic concept behind push and pull payments, let’s explore some examples.
+Now that we understand the basic concepts behind push and pull payments let’s explore some examples.